Aaravos: Book Seven: Dark (2024)

 As Aaravos had actually been stalling Ezran until the sun sets, this allowed a horde of shades to overwhelm the Katolian forces and free Aaravos.
 Reaching Lux Aurea, he kills Karim by crushing him in his hand before seizing the Sun Forge's Sun Orb and using it to corrupt the sun, bringing forth the Eternal Night.
 He is soon engaged by the Archdragons Zubeia, Rex Igneous, and Domina Profundis but defends himself by summoning the shade of Avizandum, now a puppet of Aaravos and he kills Igneous.
 Callum attempted to imprison Aaravos in one of Viren's coins but at the same time, Ezran attempted to strike him down with the Nova Blade.
 Before either of them could reach him, Zubeia brings Avizandum back to his senses and they overwhelm Aaravos, who sends Claudia to the Storm Spire through a portal for her safety.
-After the Sun Orb was destroyed, which brought an end to the Eternal Night, Zubeia and Avizandum sacrificed themselves to destroy Aaravos' mortal form.
+After the Sun Orb was destroyed, which brought an end to the Eternal Night, Zubeia and Avizandum sacrificed themselves to destroy Aaravos' mortal form, which triggers a massive explosion that killed the Archdragons while destroying Lux Aurea.
 Sometime after, the Humans and Elves began making preparations for Aaravos's return once his stars realign in seven years time, which will allow him to materialize in a new mortal form.

+The Silver Queen

+Seven years after his defeat at the Sun Forge, Aaravos has a reencounter with the Merciful One, who convinces him to let go of his hatred, understanding of how Leola had been mistreated but insists that his quest for vengenace cannot bring her back.
+Aaravos agrees to move on but then reveals that Claudia is calling to him and that he'll return for her.